 3. Stem cells can be extracted from amniotic fluid.
 This method involves collecting stem cells from amniotic fluid in a pregnant woman.
 This method has a potential risk of causing an autoimmune reaction in your body due to HLA antigens in cellular debris.
 The stem cell count from amniotic fluid is variable.
 These three methods produce a variable number of stem cells.
 An accurate cellular count is important because some joints require more cells than others.

-These Wharton’s Jelly stem cells are not from aborted fetuses and are in no way related to abortions.
+These Wharton’s Jelly cells are not from aborted fetuses and are in no way related to abortions.
 The umbilical cord is removed after a live, healthy child is born.
 The Wharton’s Jelly from within the cord is saved and sent to a tissue bank.
 The tissue bank runs tests on the Wharton’s Jelly to ensure that it is healthy and free of disease.
 The Wharton’s Jelly is then frozen and stored at a tissue bank under strict FDA compliance.

 Umbilical cord derived Stem Cell with fluorescent staining